 Your GP or Early Pregnancy Unit may offer you an early scan next time.
-You may find this helpful but you might feel it would make you more anxious.
+Some women find this helpful, but others feel it would make them more anxious.

 Sharing your feelings and fears with other people might help.
 You could try talking to your partner, a trusted friend or your GP.
-We have a specific support group for pregnancy after loss which you may wish to attend, or you could join our private Facebook group or online forum.
+You could join our online support forum or our private Facebook group or attend a support group.
 You may find it helpful to read our leaflet Pregnancy after loss.
 And you are always welcome to contact us directly.
 See page 10 for details.